aleen42/PersonalWiki/Programming/JavaScript/react/quick_started/quick_started.md

 npm install -g react-tools
 ```

-Transform jsx with the following command:
+Transform jsx with the following command, `--watch` is used for keeping watching transforma:

 ```bash
 jsx --watch src/ build/